aeilot/resume/README.md

 # Resume

 This is the LaTeX resume of Chenluo Deng.
-Last Update: 20 Aug 2025.
+Last Update: 19 Feb 2026.

 ## Credits